dx3mod/steppe/README.md

 # steppe

-A declarative build system for C/C++ projects that doesn't bore developers covers typical structured projects with an intuitive developer experience.
+A tidy and tiny build tool for C/C++ projects that doesn't bore developers covers typical structured projects.